How Much Does It Cost To Change Your Child’s Name In California?

 California Law (see California CCP 1277) requires that you advertise some of the Petition information in a legal notice newspaper.
 Doing this is generally referred to as giving public notice of your proposed Name Change and has to be done the way the California law directs and in one of the newspapers that the county courts recognize as an adjudicated Newspaper of General Circulation in the county of the filing and where your child lives.
 It’s easier to do than it might sound.

 Therefore, Child Name Change in California includes costs for you to advertise in one of the court-qualified newspapers.
 Newspapers set their own rates for advertising.
-On the low side, We’ve seen rates as low as $30 and as high as $500. $80-100 is a pretty good rate for Name Change Advertising and you’re going to have to check around for the best price when the time comes.
-If you use us for your Petition, we’ll give you rates and contact information for the various qualified newspapers in your county.
-Furthermore, you will only need one ad, even if more than 1 person is changing names in your Petition.
+On the low side, We’ve seen rates as low as $30 and as high as over $500. $90-120 is a pretty good rate for Name Change Advertising in a reliable, qualied newspaper.
+You’re going to have to check around for the best price when the time comes.
+If you use EZ Name Change Full Service to help with all this, we’ll use the most cost-effective, reliable newspaper and take care of all those arrangements for you.
+You will only need one ad, run correctly (once/wk for 4 weeks), even if you are changing more than 1 child’s names.

 Serving a Parent

-Serving Legal Notice, which must also be done a certain way (see CCP § 413.10, 414.10, 415.10, or 415.40), on the Child’s other parent can cost you as little as nothing or the cost of first class postage (if the other parent is out of state), or as much as $35-75 for a private process server or a Marshall/Sheriff to do the service in-state.
+Serving Legal Notice, which must also be done a certain way (see CCP § 413.10, 414.10, 415.10, or 415.40), on the Child’s other parent can cost you as little as $0 (if you have an adult friend or relative do it as a favor), or the cost of postage (Certified, Return Receipt about $14-if the other parent is out of state or out of country), or as much as $35-100 for a private process server or a Marshall/Sheriff to personally Serve.

 Shouldn’t Your Child Have the Right Name?